rebbort/blast-puzzle-test-game/readme.md

 This executes the Jest suite defined in the `tests` folder.

+## Events

+All engine-wide events are defined in [`EventNames.ts`](assets/scripts/core/events/EventNames.ts).
+Use these constants when emitting or subscribing instead of string literals.

 ## QA

 For manual mobile checks see the [UI Test Checklist](docs/UI_TEST_CHECKLIST.md).